hyosung11/Launch-School/Courses/journal.md

 ## 20210910 금요일

 07:58 Woke up late and didn't do anymore studying last night.
 I will finish the three practice problems today after I drop the kids off at school, go to the gym, and see Dr. Riotto.

+12:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+JS101 > Lesson 5 > Assignment 5.
+Practice Problems > 13 ~ 14
+   * [ ] 2.
+Read *The Programmer's Brain* | Chapter 4: How to read complex code
+   * [x] 3.
+Listen to the Huberman Lab Podcast Episode 27 | The Science of Hearing, Balance & Accelerated Learning

+2. What will you do today?
+   * [ ] 1.
+JS101 > Lesson 5 > Assignment 5.
+Practice Problems > 15 ~ 17
+   * [ ] 2.
+Read *The Programmer's Brain* | Chapter 4: How to read complex code
+   * [ ] 3.
+JS109 Study Group
+   * [ ] 4.
+Listen to the Huberman Lab Podcast Episode 28 | Maximizing Productivity, Physical & Mental Health with Daily Tools

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I'm finding it hard to focus and prioritize Launch School this week.
+I'm kind of distracted and all over the place.
+Also, not having the early morning study sessions with Alex is detrimental to my progress.

+12:08 I'm ready for 90 minutes of focused studying to finish Practice Problems 15 ~ 17 now.